Steer Clear: Subaru Outback’s Risky Model Years

 2015 Infotainment system glitches; frequent freezing and unresponsive touchscreens.

 As an expert, it is important to consider the potential drawbacks of certain Subaru Outback models.
-While the Outback is generally known for its reliability, there are a few specific years that should approach with caution.
+While the Outback is generally known for its reliability, there are a few specific years that enthusiasts should approach with caution.
 This table highlights some of the years that may be best avoided due to notable issues reported by owners and industry experts.

 The 2005 Outback, for instance, suffered from poor head gasket reliability, which led to frequent leaks and overheating problems.
 Similarly, the 2013 model year experienced excessive oil consumption, resulting in potential engine damage if oil levels were not diligently monitored and maintained.